taintaintainu/taintaintainu.github.io/_pages/about.md

 ---

-Hello~
+Hello XD!
 I’m a first year PhD student at DVLab, The Chinese University of Hong Kong, supervised by Professor JIA Jiaya and Professor YU Bei.
 I recieved my Bachelor`s degree in 2024 from Harbin Institute of Technology.

 Reaserch Interest